david93111/minesweeperAPI/readme.md

 created with up to a 30 X 30 board with the desired quantity of mines distributed randomly across the board, time tracking, game pausing and resuming and also field marks features are present.

+### Why this stack ?

+Akka HTTP is not a framework, is a library that seeks on give the required and fundamentals tools to build an idiomatic API and low-level lightweight API not focused on interaction with the browser directly to render content, for this fit perfect to build Restful idiomatic APIs with a great concurrent system built on top of stream and with the combination of circe one of the best and more efficient json management library for scala is posible to write a totally type safe API with Entity fast coding and decoding

-as actors a great way to represent changing state, fit great also for encapsulate time tracking and support high load with a top notch concurrent model avoiding all the dangers of paralellis cause actor is isolated and olny accesible through mailbox, so guarantee state preservation and correct transitions.
+Actors a great way to represent changing state, fit great also for encapsulate time tracking and support high load with a top notch concurrent model avoiding all the dangers of paralellis cause actor is isolated and olny accesible through mailbox, so guarantee state preservation and correct transitions.